Zbeyer/trf/Books/Jonah.md

 And I will let them dwell in their houses,"
 Says the LORD.

 Nineveh was the capitol city of Assyria.
 As such, it was used often as a stand in for all of Assyria.
+In the same way Washington (DC) is used in historical documents to represent the politics of the USA or Moscow the USSR.